hsidky/SAPHRON/README.md

 - Lattice and off-lattice simulations.
 - Anisotropic potentials including Gay-Berne.
 - Arbitrary ensembles defined by collections of moves.
-- OpenMP parallelization.
+- OpenMP parallelization for energy and neighbor list calculation.
-- Multi-walker Density of states (DOS) flat-histogram sampling along many order parameters.
+- MPI large scale multi-walker density of states (DOS) flat-histogram sampling along many order parameters.
 - Much more!

 Check out the documentation for a more detailed list of features